A+

 An Overview of Cost of Living in Trenton, MI

-Everyday expenditures like food, housing, goods and services, transportation and health care in Trenton are priced in a manner consistent with other areas.
+Everyday expenditures like food, housing, lifestyle expenses, transportation and health care in Trenton are priced in a manner consistent with other areas.
 This means that residents of Trenton can anticipate their daily expenses remaining reasonably similar to those in an average city, thereby supporting a manageable cost of living.

 Is Trenton Affordable?